OSUSecLab/SymLM/README.md

 For more details on how these datasets are generated from binaries, please refer to the README under [`dataset_generation/`](dataset_generation/).

+While our complete binary dataset is very large (~100 GB) which makes it hard to release the whole dataset, we provide the `x64-O0` dataset [here](https://drive.google.com/drive/folders/13KWLv3KMjpYc9_IizPblppomDEF0dBBo).

 ## Model Training

 ### Setup